 The result of this structural emphasis is that the struggle to stake out territory within the field of postcolonial discourse is often such that it would have impressed the colonizers themselves with its efforts to ward off integration and mixing with "outsiders."
-The "invidious and distasteful... beauty parade in which the competitors are made to press their claims to have been the most oppressed" (Moore-Gilbert 12) is as fundamentally wrong-headed as it could possibly be, and it is so essentially similar to the colonizer's original project of competing for territorial titles and deeds that it does nothing less than jeopardize the whole project of postcolonial criticism and postcolonial theory 28
+The "invidious and distasteful... beauty parade in which the competitors are made to press their claims to have been the most oppressed" (Moore-Gilbert 12) is as fundamentally wrong-headed as it could possibly be, and it is so essentially similar to the colonizer's original project of competing for territorial titles and deeds that it does nothing less than jeopardize the whole project of postcolonial criticism and postcolonial theory.28

-28 I will not be importantly engaging the debate between the value of post consist theory (derived from parts of the post of the parts of its consistency of the parts of its consistency of each other) only insofar as Waugh seems to citylthe discusses of the post of
+28 I will not be importantly engaging the debate between the value of post-colonial theory (derived from French "high" theory i and postcolonial enticism (focused upon "real" political actions), although I address parts of it (Characteristically, both sides question the legitimacy of each other) only insofar as Waugh seems to satisfy the dicates of one or both sides.